cmKhel/SwarmDKP/README.md

 Manage your Classic World of Warcraft guild's DKP.

-- Create multiple tables for DKP editable by either you or someone else given explicity permissions.
+- Create multiple tables for DKP editable by either you (the guild master or officer) or someone else given explicit permissions.

 - Add/Subtract DKP manually (for benched players, on-time awards, completion awards, etc.)